isomerpages/govtech-corp/media/technews/_posts/2022-04-08-post-How tech changed transport in Singapore.md

 scene – Ryde, Gojek, Urge, Jugnoo – but only a few had staying power in a competitive market.</p>
 <h3>Cycling</h3>
-<p>The humble two-wheeler driven by pedal power got a huge dose of tech in&nbsp;
+<p>The humble two-wheeler driven by pedal power got a huge dose of tech in&nbsp;2017&nbsp;when
-<a href="https://www.channelnewsasia.com/news/singapore/wheel-woes-the-rise-and-fall-of-singapore-s-bike-sharing-11336200" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">2017</a>&nbsp;when three bike-sharing companies – Mobike, oBike, and Ofo
-– set up shop in Singapore within months of each other.</p>
+three bike-sharing companies – Mobike, oBike, and Ofo – set up shop in Singapore within months of each other.</p>
 <p>The idea was to spread shareable bikes across the island so that anyone
 who wants to rent a bicycle can scan the QR code on it, unlock the bike, and ride away.
 When the rider reaches his destination, he scans the QR